10siam10/first-demo/README.md

 # first-demo
 this is my first repository.
 <br>
-Author - Jahidul Islam Siam
+Author - Jahidul Islam Siam and bappy